BastiTee/selekta/README.md

  - [ ] Only create a thumbnail when it makes sense, e.g., only images over 5 MB
  - [ ] Skip over loading a big image when user used next/prev key to skip the image
+ - [ ] Read/write orientation from/to file, so that on startup cache is recreated.

 *Bugs*

  - [ ] On EXIF-based image rotation, the image does not fit in frame anymore
- - [ ] On folders with lots of big images the thumbnail calculation creates massive I/O load (should be limited)

 *Packaging*